 However, it was not so inevitable that Betty died.
 The author avoided melodrama and achieved mimesis by having Betty die undramatically of systemic infection.

-We can extrapolate that life will go on as before, but Annabelle is now an adult.
-She has been drawn into an adult world and there’s no going back.
+We can extrapolate that life will go on as before, but Annabelle is now an adult, or closer to it.
+That makes Wolf Hollow a coming-of-age story.
+Annabelle has been drawn into an adult world and there’s no going back.
 Aunt Lily may or may not be a tad kinder.

 FURTHER CHARACTER NOTES

 Annabelle’s best friend Ruth is a dark-haired, red-lipped, pale girl with a quiet voice.
 We know immediately that she is not the star of the story.
 Such girls do not star in middle grade fiction.
+(They may find themselves viewpoint characters.)
 Instead, this girl loses an eye.
 I’m reminded of Mary and Laura from the Little House On The Prairie series.
-Laura is the spirited girl with gumption and attitude; Mary is expendable (plotwise) and sure enough, Mary too becomes blind.
-(The fact that Mary Ingalls became blind in real life is beside my point.)
+Laura is the spirited girl with gumption and attitude; Mary is expendable (plot wise) and sure enough, Mary too becomes blind.
+(The fact that Mary Ingalls became blind in real life is beside my point.
+It’s possible Mary’s subdued ‘personality’ was emphasised to fit how she became, by necessity, after losing her sight, and her freedom.)

 Annabelle’s younger brothers, age 9 and 7, are repeatedly portrayed as existing in the world of childhood, in stark contrast to Annabelle who at age 12 is just starting to encounter adult problems such as prejudice and injustice.
 Henry and James run around gleefully, eat without self-consciousness and must be protected as the children they still are.